-Written by Ciarán Cuffe, who graduated from the LSE Cities Programme in 2019 and is the Green Party Member of the European Parliament for Dublin.
+Written by Ciarán Cuffe, who graduated from the LSE Cities Executive MSc in Cities in 2019 and is the Green Party Member of the European Parliament for Dublin.

 What a trip it has been!
 It has been a whirlwind since I kicked off on the Executive MSc in Cities at the LSE two years ago.
 I realised at some point that I’m one of those ‘boutique career’ people.
 I’m trained as an urban planner and architect, but I’ve spent a lot of my life in elected office as a city councillor in my home city of Dublin, Ireland and served two terms in the Irish Parliament.
 In one of those stints I was a Minister of State with responsibility for climate action as well as sustainable transport and travel.
 In more recent years I lectured at the Technical University of Dublin and set up an MSc Programme in Urban Regeneration.